Jaykef/Triton-nanoGPT/README.md

 ## How to Use

 1. **Setup**: Requires GPU!
 Ensure you have PyTorch and Triton installed.
+GPU Poor?
+I am too, I used a google colab.

 2. **Data Preparation**: The code uses the Tiny Shakespeare dataset by default.
 It will be downloaded automatically if not present.